 More Quick and Easy Pasta RecipesPrint

-It doesn’t get any easier than this Mediterranean pasta – a few simple pantry ingredients, a couple of fresh ingredients, and 15 minutes is all you need to get dinner on the table.
+It doesn’t get any easier than this Mediterranean-inspired pasta.
+With just a few simple pantry ingredients, a couple of fresh ingredients, and 15 minutes this easy dinner is ready to serve.

 - 8 ounces spaghetti